ChousX/genetics/README.md

-A simple abstraction of how genetics
+A simple abstraction for genetics.